Adanna-Iwuanyanwu/Unicorn-Companies/README.md

 ## UNICORN COMPANIES
+Analysis of different companies to know their valuation and rating as a unicorn company.

 ## BRIEF INTRODUCTION
 A company is considered a unicorn when it has a valuation of over $1 billion.
 There are several unicorn companies around the world today and they are mostly privately-owned companies.